DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Retrieve historical configurations of one or more resources. ·
   - Receive a notification whenever a resource is created, modified, or deleted.
   - View relationships between resources.
 For example, you might want to find all resources that use a particular security group.
-© 2020 GitHub, Inc.
-Terms
-Privacy
-Security
-Status
-Help
-Contact GitHub
-Pricing
-API
-Training
-Blog
-About
-supported resources that are associated with your AWS account. ·
-  - Retrieve configurations of one or more resources that exist in your account. ·
-  - Retrieve historical configurations of one or more resources. ·
-  - Receive a notification whenever a resource is created, modified, or deleted.
-  - View relationships between resources.
-For example, you might want to find all resources that use a particular security group.
-© 2020 GitHub, Inc.
-Terms
-Privacy
-Security
-Status
-Help
-Contact GitHub
-Pricing
-API
-Training
-Blog
-About